Object Map

 Inheritable Collections

-The attribute is used to mention collections that need to be gathered and cached in the object map level so that it’s sub-object map using the same collection can fetch from cached collection at its parent rather than having to gather again.
+The attribute Inheritable Collections is used to mention collections that need to be gathered and cached in the object map level so that it’s sub-object map using the same collection can fetch from cached collection at its parent rather than having to gather again.

 The logic implemented is such that, all the inheritable collections declared in object map and sub-object map would be cached and stored at the first object map level where the inheritable collection has been declared.
-If any sub-object map uses a collection declared as inheritable collection at any level above in the hierarchy, it will loop till it finds the highest object map definition where inheritable collection was defined and capture the collection from it.
+If any sub-object map uses a collection declared as inheritable collection at any level above in the hierarchy, it loops till it finds the highest object map definition where inheritable collection was defined and capture the collection from it.

 Syntax